MARINE EQUIPMENT CERTIFICATION (MED) WHEELMARK MARKING

-AITEX is a Notified Body for the conformity assessment of marine equipment in terms of fire safety.
+AITEX is Notified Body 0161 for the conformity assessment of marine equipment in terms of fire safety.
 AITEX is accredited by the Spanish National Accreditation Body (ENAC) as a Marine Equipment Certification Body according to ISO/IEC 17065:2012 in the regulatory scope (Directive 2014/90/EU) and under the conformity assessment schemes: Module B (EU Type Examination), Module F (Conformity to type based on product control) and Module D (Conformity to type based on Quality Assurance of the production process).

 WHAT PRODUCTS CAN WE CERTIFY WITH WHEELMARK?

-AITEX is a Notified Body for the conformity assessment of Marine Equipment for fire safety.
+AITEX is Notified Body 0161 for the conformity assessment of Marine Equipment for fire safety.
 The following products can be certified by AITEX and awarded the wheelmark necessary for a product to be brought on board.